California State Regulation

 The letter goes into detail and is well worth your time to read.
 Click CCC Letter.
 Of course none of this applies to non-coastal properties since the CCC has no authority there.
 And since the letter is addressed to Monterey County, it does not directly address the existing STR bans in the cities of Carmel by the Sea and the City of Monterey.

 MCVRA continues to be in frequent contact with the Coastal Commission.
 On November 3, 2016 we appealed at a Coastal Commission Workshop on Lower Cost Visitor Serving Accommodations.
 See press coverage.
 The Commission is very supportive of short-term rentals.
 It's staff recommended "that the Commission continue to support provision of short-term vacation rentals in the coastal zone.
 The Commission should continue to discourage bans and other broad prohibitions on vacation rentals, and it should continue to support local governments in developing reasonable and balanced regulations through LCP updates and/or new LCPs that address neighborhood and affordable housing issues while allowing for regulated short term vacation rentals in residential and other zoning districts."
-See full report.
+Click here for the workshop report and go to pages 49-51.

 There is a lot of work before us.
 The CCC letter is a setback for STR opponents and we expect them to now push to have a very onerous ordinance.
 We need to make sure that the County doesn’t enact an ordinance that “permits” STRs, but permits them in such a way that has the same practical effect as a prohibition.
 The CCC will be on our side!